ONLINE HELP

 The notions of relative path and absolute path are very important in an FTP application.

-ex: /ad/user/JULIA
+ex: /pub/user/JULIA

-When connecting to an FTP site, the initial directory (the "home directory" of the user) is not necessarily found at the root of the FTP server.
+When connecting to an FTP site, the initial directory (the "base directory" of the user) is not necessarily found at the root of the FTP server.
 Therefore, we recommend that you use relative paths.

 AndroidAndroid Widget